How to Make Charts in PowerPoint: Complete Guide for Consultants

 Mekko chart example

-Add-ins are the only practical solution.
-Deckary offers Mekko charts at $49-119/year—a fraction of think-cell's $299+ pricing.
+Deckary offers Mekko charts at $49-119/year with Excel linking and automatic formatting.
 See our Mekko chart guide for detailed use cases.

 Tornado Charts#